dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 New SEPAL users are recommended to look over the interface and familiarize themselves with the SEPAL interface, main tools,functionalities and workflows.
 A detailed description of the features can be consulted in the `SEPAL documentation <https://docs.sepal.io/en/latest/setup/presentation.html#sepal-interface>`_.

-Setting up a SEPAL instance
+Setting up a SEPAL Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SEPAL-applications such as the SEPAL-SDG 15.4.2 :sub:`beta` make use of instances (computational/processing units); running them will use your SEPAL computing resources.